Lotustrailtheprestigefig/StarshipScript/README.md

 The script will ask you if you want to reboot your system now or later.
 I recommend you to reboot as soon as possible.

+Here is an overview of what your terminal will look like.

 <img width="1335" alt="Screenshot 2023-06-09 at 20 47 54" src="https://github.com/NeevChandiramani/StarshipScript/assets/102186419/bb6ae732-1a0a-4c75-9294-369f8bf1e71c">